 When the additional funding is ready for pick up the Custodian will contact the individual as shown on the original check request.
 In the event contact information has changed please include this in your email request.

-Extention Process
+Extension Process

 At the expiration of an advance period, the initial advance must be closed out and a new advance will be established for the extension.